Nonparametric method of structural break detection in stochastic time series regression model: Additional analysis of Bitcoin data

 Finally, Segment 3 (8 July 2023 to 4 September 2024) marks the highest average log-prices with relatively lower GNIS compared to Segment 2, showing a moderate decrease in media attention.
 The volatility in log-returns remains low, while skewness and kurtosis suggest more stabilized market behavior, almost approaching the normal distribution.
 While log-returns continue to exhibit non-normality, the deviations are less pronounced, and there is no autocorrelation or heteroskedasticity detected.
 The volatility in GNIS diminishes, and stationarity is confirmed for log-returns, though trends persist in log-prices and GNIS.

-As discussed in the main paper, we detected two breaks in the conditional mean of the log-price series at the time points 7 March 2021 and 8 July 2023.
-No breaks were found in the conditional variance pattern.
-Below, in \Cref{fig:before_after_cb}, we present the confidence bands for the disparity in mean regression functions caused by the two structural breaks, as well as the conditional variance function in the entire time horizon.
+As a last piece of empirical illustration, \Cref{fig:before_after_cb} presents the confidence bands for the disparity in mean regression functions caused by the two structural breaks, as well as the conditional variance function in the entire time horizon.

 The top panel of \Cref{fig:before_after_cb} indicates a slightly increasing trend in the effect of GNIS on the mean function.
 It further highlights that when news attention is low, there are greater fluctuations in the difference between the average log-price behavior on either side of the first structural break.
 However, as news attention increases, the confidence band narrows and the difference in the effect on mean log-price diminishes.
 It implies that lesser news attention has less impact on the average price in the first segment as compared to the second, whereas heightened news attention brings more certainty in the mean price movement surrounding the break.
 The middle panel of the same plot illustrates a uniformly wider confidence band of the disparity in the mean function, implying that the estimate of the difference has more variability around the second structural break.